zeroluck/docs/sources/gluu-defaults/logs-new.md

 1. `wrapper.log`

 Any Asimba SAML proxy transactions are logged in `wrapper.log`.
-In the below example snippet we see the requestor (from where the SSO request is coming), we see the SAML proxy server's information (`test.gluu.org`), and we see the authentication server (`nest.gluu.org`) which is performing the authentication, releasing attributes, etc.
+In the below example we see the requestor (from where the SSO request is coming), we see the SAML proxy server's information (`test.gluu.org`), and the authentication server (`nest.gluu.org`) which is performing the authentication, releasing attributes, etc.

         INFO   | jvm 1    | 2016/07/17 15:40:33 | (ASIMBAWA) [2016-07-17 15:40:33] [DEBUG] WebBrowserSSO <?xml version="1.0" encoding="UTF-8"?>
         INFO   | jvm 1    | 2016/07/17 15:40:33 | <samlp:AuthnRequest